Ion Temperature Anisotropy Limits from Magnetic Curvature Scattering in Magnetotail Reconnection Jets: Discussion

 \section{Discussion}

 We derived two limits for the ion anisotropy in a magnetotail-like quasi-1D current sheet with a finite normal magnetic field, incorporating three ion populations: an adiabatic cold population of two counter-streaming beams, an isotropic hot population, and a quasi-adiabatic Speiser population.
-Here, we discuss the physical interpretation of these limits and their implications for the stability of the current sheet.
+Here, we focused on current sheets in the reconnection outflow.
+Nevertheless, the assumptions of the model with a thin current sheet geometry, finite $B_z$, and the superposition of three ion populations are also commonly observed in quiet thin current sheets in the magnetotail~\cite{artemyev_ion_2019}, suggesting that the derived anisotropy limits are applicable in these configurations as well.
+The resulting limits define a maximum ion temperature anisotropy as a function of $\beta_{i\parallel}$, similar to the empirical thresholds associated with mirror, firehose, and proton cyclotron instabilities~\cite{yoon_kinetic_2017}.
+Unlike these instability criteria, however, the present limits arise from nonlinear particle dynamics within the current sheet, and may constrain the accessible anisotropy prior to the development of kinetic instabilities~\cite{richard_fast_2023}.
+Here, we discuss the physical interpretation of these limits and their implications for current sheet stability.

 The first limit [Eq.~\ref{eq:threshold-cold}], which concerns the parallel anisotropy, resembles the firehose condition, in which the plasma pressure force balances the magnetic tension.
 In the particular case where $\eta_c = 1$, i.e., $T_{c\bot} = T_{i\parallel}$ so that the ion VDF consists of a single population with anisotropy $T_{i\bot}/T_{i\parallel}$, the threshold reduces to the well-known fluid firehose condition~\cite{cowley_plasma_1980}.
 In contrast, in the limit $\eta_c^2 \beta_{i\parallel} \rightarrow 0$, the threshold becomes $\mathcal{R}_c(\eta_c \rightarrow 0, \beta_{i\parallel}) \rightarrow \eta_c^2 \beta_{i\parallel}$.
 This regime corresponds to strongly magnetized cold ions, for which $T_{c\bot}/B^2 \ll 1$, implying that larger magnetic field curvature is required to scatter the cold ions.
 Consequently, cold ions can maintain force balance even in highly stretched magnetic field configurations.